GuoliangLi-HZAU/BatMeth2/README.md

 - make
 - make copy
 - Rscript scripts/install.rpackages.r (Optional, used in visulization)

+If your zlib version bigger than 1.2.5, and you do not need process file of gzip format, you can install the tools:
+- ./configure
+- make nogzip
+- make copy-nogzip
+- Rscript scripts/install.rpackages.r (Optional, used in visulization)

 e) The binary of BatMeth2 will be created in bin/